 Do not use Form 6252 if you elect not to report the sale on the installment method.
 To elect out, report the full amount of the gain on a timely filed return (including extensions), using Form 4797, Sales of Business Property, or the Schedule D for your return, whichever applies.

-Note: Generally, once you file Form 6252, you cannot later elect out of the installment method.
+Generally, once you file Form 6252, you cannot later elect out of the installment method.
 However, if your original return was filed on time, you may make the election on an amended return filed no later than 6 months after the due date of your return, excluding extensions.
-See Temporary Regulations section 301.9100-2T for more details.
+Write "Filed pursuant to section 301.9100-2" at the top of the amended return, and file it at the same address you used for your original return.